Artishia Gilbert: Career

 Upon completing her education, Gilbert began working as the editor of the magazine Our Women and Children, but when offered a teaching position in 1890 at her alma mater, she took the position as an English teacher and instructor of Greek grammar.
-A popular speaker on the Women's Baptist Educational Convention tours, Gilbert spoke at many organizations held throughout the South and served as a representative at the National Baptist Conventions.
+A popular speaker on the Women's Baptist Educational Convention tours, Gilbert spoke at many organizations held throughout the American South and served as a representative at the National Baptist Conventions.
 She was a matron at State University and served on the board of the Colored Orphan's Home, as well as president of several women's groups.
 She was associated with the Bell Embroidery Club, Ladies Union Band, Sons and Daughters of the Calvary, Sons and Daughters of the Morning, Women's Federation Board, Women's Industrial Club, and the Women's Improvement Club.
-Gilbert attended the short-lived, African-American run, Louisville National Medical College (1881–1911), earning her Artium Magiste degree in 1893.
-Thereafter, she received what was probably the first medical license issued to an African-American woman in the state of Kentucky, after passing her examination.
+Gilbert attended the short-lived, African American-run Louisville National Medical College (1881–1911), earning her Master of Arts degree in 1893.
+Thereafter, she earned what was likely the first medical license issued to an African American woman in the state of Kentucky, after passing the licensing examination.

 Gilbert opened her medical practice at 938 Dumesnil Street, Louisville and remained listed in national physician registries at this address through 1902.
 In 1896, Gilbert furthered her education at Howard University in Washington, D. C., receiving her Doctor of Medicine degree upon her graduation the following year.
-While in the capital, she met Bernard Orange "B. O." Wilkerson, whom she married on June 1, 1897 in New York City.
+While in the capital, she met Bernard Orange "B.O."
+Wilkerson, whom she married on June 1, 1897, in New York City.
 Returning to Louisville, Gilbert worked as an assistant to the obstetrics professor of the Medical Department at State University and was the superintendent of the Red Cross Sanitarium of Louisville.
-She had three children: B. O. Jr., Artishia Garcia Jr., and a male infant who was two weeks old at the time of her death.
+She had three children: B.O.
+Jr., Artishia Garcia Jr., and a male infant who was two weeks old at the time of Gilbert's death.